opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	       nodemgr collector list filtersets

-	              show  the  list  of  filtersets available on the collector. if specified, --filterset <pattern> limits the resulset to  filtersets  matching  <pat‐ tern>
+	              show  the  list  of  filtersets available on the collector. if specified, --filterset <pattern> limits the resultset to filtersets  matching  <pat‐ tern>

 	              --color=COLOR